 The behavior of the fronting particle is therefore unexpected under the applicative head analysis: we would not predict multiple applicative heads to surface in any context.
 Beyond the empirical picture, however, theoretical concerns also arise.
 As we have discussed before, the fronting particle cannot co-occur with any in-situ adjunct.
-If the fronting particle is an applicative head, the fact that the fronting particle appears in the matrix clause in cases of long distance extraction is mysterious.28
+Furthermore, if the fronting particle is an applicative head, the fact that it appears in the matrix clause in cases of long distance extraction is mysterious (cf. (17) and (18)).28

 28 Even though we take González 2016 as representative of the applicative hypothesis, the fronting particle is not the main focus of that work.
 The author, however, discusses the following example from corpora as evidence for his approach.
-The phonological shape of the fronting particle is wä in Sololá Kaqchikel.
+The fronting particle is wä in Sololá Kaqchikel.